w3c/wai-presentations2all/content/index.md

 #### Ensure adequate sound system, and arrange for microphones
-@@ CHECK HERE
-### Plan to limit distractions <span class="forwhich">(in-person, remote)</span>
-Avoid distractions such as catering setup during a meeting or presentation.
-Consider not having background music in the halls or conference rooms, including during breaks.
-Or, keep the volume low.
-Background noise is difficult for people who are hard of hearing and for captioners.

-### Give speakers accessibility requirements and guidance <span class="forwhich">(in-person, remote)</span>

 Often wireless lapel microphones are best so that speakers can move around.
 When the audience will be commenting or asking questions, provide microphones for them.

 #### Arrange for good visibility of the speakers and [interpreters](#terps){:.termref}